jeremyButtler/freezeTB/README.md

 ## Windows

-I would reccomend using the windows raylib exe (binary) in the `bin` folder.
-Unzip the `windowsFtb` folder in `bin` and then copy the contents to your desktop.
-It should have the `ftbRay.exe` file and the `ftbResources` folder.
-This does include minimap2.

-There is a TclTk version, but it requires installing Magic splat and visual studio build tools.
-The raylib version has a binary, and so can skipt the build tools.

-Harder way, install the visual studio build tools then you might be able to double click `winRayInstall.bat` script in the `windows` directory (works for visual studio 2022).
+Install the visual studio build tools then you can double click the `winRayInstall.bat` script in the `windows` directory (works for visual studio 2022).

 If that fails, in the x64 developer terminal, try: